Monmouth Beach’s Political Beginnings

 “If voting made any difference they wouldn’t let us do it.”

-The mayor-council type of government in Monmouth Beach prevailed until September 1929, when borough voters agreed to change (by a 184 to 163 count) to a non-partisan commission form of government, which still operates today.
+The mayor-council type of government in Monmouth Beach prevailed until September 1929, when borough voters approved a referendum (by a 184 to 163 count) to change to a non-partisan commission form of government, which still operates today.
+Under the new form of government, the mayor would be paid $750 per year, and two commissioners got $500.

 Today, the town operates under the Walsh Act, where a three-member commission rules municipal government.
 Each commissioner oversees a department; currently: Public Affairs, Public Safety & Public Property; Public Works & Parks; and Revenue and Finance.
 Borough commissioners serve for 4 years and the mayor is selected by a majority vote of the commission.